-- a) A rural worker's dwelling shall only be permitted where the relevant planning instrument that applies to the land subject of the development application allows for this type of development to occur. - b) Only one rural worker's dwelling shall be permitted per allotment, providing that the allotment meets the minimum standards specified within the relevant planning instrument that applies to the land subject to the development application. - c) A rural worker's dwelling shall not exceed 120 sqm in gross floor area. - d) A rural worker's dwelling shall have the same road access as the principal dwelling. - e) An application for a rural worker's www.rfs.nsw.gov.au
+- A rural worker's dwelling shall only be permitted where the relevant planning instrument that applies to the land subject of the development application allows for this type of development to occur. - b) Only one rural worker's dwelling shall be permitted per allotment, providing that the allotment meets the minimum standards specified within the relevant planning instrument that applies to the land subject to the development application. - c) A rural worker's dwelling shall not exceed 120 sqm in gross floor area. - A rural worker's dwelling shall have the same road access as the principal dwelling. - e) An application for a rural worker's www.rfs.nsw.gov.au

-(water, electricity and waste refer to Section 2.16 Provision of Services under Part 2 of the Plan.
+Note: For Provision of Services (water, electricity and waste water treatment requirements), refer to Section 2.16 Provision of Services under Part 2 of the Plan.